Skip to main content

 Unity Mission Activator

-Before you start working on any missions, note that you should be able to put your script in an empty object and it should still function correctly otherwise you are going to have to upgrade it that way later which is more work for you.
+Before you start working on any missions, note that you should be able to attach your script in an empty object and it should still function correctly otherwise you are going to have to upgrade it that way later which is more work for you.

 If you have already added the missions into the activators and found out that your script is not working compared to say, adding the script directly to the bike as a means to testing it out, there are a few reasons for that: